Historical European Martial Arts in Australia: Swordfight

-Fechtschule Victoria ran their inaugural Festival Of The Sword in 2016, a large tournament and seminar with international guests, in Melbourne Australia.
+Fechtschule Victoria ran their inaugural Festival Of The Sword in 2016, a large tournament and seminar with international guests, in Melbourne Australia.This tournament ran until 2020, when it was cancelled because of the covid epidemic.

 Scholar Victoria ran their first Oktoberfecht Charity Tournament in 2018, a Meyer-centric competition in Dusack, Sidesword, and Longsword, with all profits going to local charities.

 In Western Australia, War in the West has been hosted by House Darksun since 2015, and will be hosted by Ursa Major HEMA Academy from 2019.

 In Tasmania the Tasmanian Swordplay Symposium, a teaching and tournament event was held in early December 2017 and is planned to be an annual event.